 - Correspond with insured or agent to obtain information or inform them of account status or changes.

-Insurance Policy Clerks with little to no experience tend to make between $25830 and $30630 while the more experienced ones make over $46650 per year.
+Insurance Policy Processing Clerks with little to no experience tend to make between $27540 and $33250 while the more experienced ones can earn over $49330 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Insurance Policy Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Insurance Policy Clerks are DC, CT, NY, CO and AK.
+One of the easiest ways to increase your salary as an Insurance Policy Processing Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Insurance Policy Processing Clerks are DC, CT, MA, NY and CO.

-3 other factors that can increase your salary as An Insurance Policy Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Insurance Policy Processing Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Insurance Policy Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Insurance Policy Processing Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.